 - Red foxes are omnivores and will eat almost anything they can hunt or find, including rodents, rabbits, birds, eggs, or plants such as fruit.

 - Red foxes are one of two species of fox that can be found in Massachusetts.
 The other is the Gray Fox.

 Wild red foxes can also sometimes be black, red-brown, or golden in color.

-The EcoTarium houses two bald eagles, a male and a female, named Bob and Dianne.
-They both reside with us because of wing injuries, which prevents them from flying to hunt for food.
-Our female eagle, Dianne, is named after Dianne Davis, a retired EcoTarium keeper, who worked with Mass Fish and Wildlife in 1985 to raise eagle chicks and bring bald eagles back to Massachusetts habitats!
+The EcoTarium houses one bald eagle, a female, named Dianne.
+She resides with us due to wing injuries, that prevent her from flying to hunt for food.
+Dianne, is named after Dianne Davis, a retired EcoTarium keeper, who worked with Mass Fish and Wildlife in 1985 to raise eagle chicks and bring bald eagles back to Massachusetts habitats!

 Did you know…

 - Bald eagles have vision four times sharper than ours.

 - Bald eagles are not born with white heads, but instead have all brown feathers until five years of age when the white feathers grow in.

 Bald eagles were nearly wiped out in the 1970’s due to pesticide use that harmed their eggs.
 Thanks to federal and state protection efforts, we’ve once again boosted their populations to safe numbers.

 The EcoTarium’s resident barred owls are named Blanche and Rose.
 Both live at the museum due to eye injuries that prevent them from living properly in the wild.